newrelic/terraform-provider-newrelic/website/docs/r/dashboard.html.markdown

 # Resource: newrelic\_dashboard

-This resource can be used to create and manage New Relic dashboards.
+Use this resource to create and manage New Relic dashboards.

 ## Example Usage: Create a New Relic Dashboard